State Your Case: Why 49ers’ Frankie Albert deserves more

 Albert would go on to quarterback the 49ers when they entered the NFL and was named to the 1950 Pro Bowl.
 One year later, he shared the position with Y.A.
 Tittle before retiring after the 1952 season.
 But he wouldn’t leave pro football … or the NFL.
 He played one season with Calgary of the CFL before returning to coach the 49ers, where he was 19-17-1.

 In seven pro seasons as a quarterback, Albert threw for 115 touchdowns and 10,795 yards, ran for 27 TDs and was named all-AAFC/NFL four times.
 In 2007, the Pro Football Researchers Association named him to their Hall of Very Good, a choice that was long overdue.
-He threw 56 touchdown passes in 1948-49, was such a good punter that he averaged 48.2 yards per kick in 1949 and was such an extraordinary quarterback that only Otto Graham bettered hi in the AAFC.
+He threw 56 touchdown passes in 1948-49, was such a good punter that he averaged 48.2 yards per kick in 1949 and was such an extraordinary quarterback that only Otto Graham bettered him in the AAFC.

 Yet Frankie Albert is not in the Pro Football Hall of Fame and has never been discussed.